Debbie Wasserman Schultz: Israeli–Palestinian conflict

 Wasserman Schultz supported Israel in the 2014 Gaza War and criticized MSNBC's coverage of it, saying: "Clearly [MSNBC was] highlighting what Israel had done to Gaza and the plight of Palestinians.
 My first thought was, where is the balance?
 Where is the spotlight on what Jewish children in Israel go through from being victims of rocket attacks?"

-She has continued to defend the state's military action in the Gaza Strip, including the ongoing Gaza war which has led to tens of thousands of Palestinian deaths.
-When the International Court of Justice ruled that Israel's operations in Gaza and the West Bank constitute illegal occupation, Wasserman Schultz claimed on Twitter that the court “discriminates against Israel.”
-She voiced support for a two-state solution to the conflict, although Israel's Knesset subsequently overwhelmingly rejected such a solution.

-Wasserman Schultz supported President Trump's decision to recognize Jerusalem as Israel's capital, saying: "We must work toward a day where the entire world recognizes Jerusalem as the capital of Israel, and that can be achieved through final status negotiations.
+In 2017, Wasserman Schultz supported President Trump's decision to recognize Jerusalem as Israel's capital, saying: "We must work toward a day where the entire world recognizes Jerusalem as the capital of Israel, and that can be achieved through final status negotiations.
 I remain as committed as ever to safeguarding Israel's future as a Jewish and democratic state, at peace with its neighbors, with Jerusalem as its undisputed capital."

+She has continued to defend Israel's military action in the Gaza Strip, including the ongoing Gaza war, which began in 2023, and which has led to tens of thousands of Palestinian deaths.
+When the International Court of Justice issued its ruling in 2024 finding that Israel's occupation of Gaza and the West Bank are illegal under international law, Wasserman Schultz asserted that the court “discriminates against Israel”.
+She voiced support for a two-state solution to the conflict.

 In November 2023, she voted in favor of a bill that provided an additional $14.3 billion to support Israeli military operations in the Gaza Strip.

 Wasserman Schultz voted for the Antisemitism Awareness Act of 2023.

-Wasserman Schultz was one of 22 Democrats to vote to censor Rashida Tlaib.
+She was also one of 22 Democrats to vote to censure fellow Representative Rashida Tlaib for using the phrase "from the river to the sea".

-Wasserman Schultz voted for the Stop Terror-Financing and Tax Penalties on American Hostages Act.
+In 2024, Wasserman Schultz voted for the Stop Terror-Financing and Tax Penalties on American Hostages Act.

 Wasserman Schultz voted for the "Israel Security Supplemental Appropriations Act, 2024" which was incorporated into Public Law 118-50.

 In 2025, Wasserman Schultz sent a letter to Wikimedia CEO Maryana Iskander "seeking answers on how the online encyclopedia will enforce its own rules, curb editor bias and prevent antisemitism and pro-terrorist content from infiltrating Wikipedia pages".

 Wasserman Schultz voted to sanction the International Criminal Court after it issued arrest warrants for Israeli leaders.